 Catch basins are visually inspected during normal work activities or if a complaint is registered by a resident.
 A visual inspection of the structure will identify any structural defects which may include collapse, cracking, frame damage, pipe collapse, blockage, etc. and will be documented using a standardized form.
-Catch basin structures in need of structural repairs are identified during the inspection and regular maintenance process based on the results of visual assessments conducted by the City.
 Structure repairs are prioritized based on public safety concerns.
-City owned catch basins are inspected concurrently with cleaning activities on an annual schedule and on an as-needed basis.
-MSD field staff utilizes a Vactor truck to remove all solids and liquids from the structure to the extent possible.
+City owned catch basins are inspected concurrently with cleaning activities on an annual and as needed basis.
+DPW field staff utilized a Vactor truck to remove all solids and liquids from the structure to the extent possible.
 At no time is collected sediment and water allowed to be discharged back into the storm sewer system during the cleaning process.
 Catch basins that are located on private property are not inspected, cleaned, or maintained by the City.